CG64-2021/SRB2-1095/README.md

 - Add colormap support in OpenGL mode.
 - Port the ping measurement system from 2.0.
 - Remove the input delay from the camera in third person in netgame.
+- Remove analog control support in future beta releases because it doesn't work well for now

 Future Plans: